pminina01/readthedocs/AspNet-Environment-layout-renderer.md

 ```

 ## Remarks
-The host automatically sets this property to the value of the "ASPNETCORE_ENVIRONMENT" environment variable, or "environment" as specified in any other configuration source.
+The host automatically sets this property to the value of the `ASPNETCORE_ENVIRONMENT` environment variable, or "environment" as specified in any other configuration source.